ChangWan723/ChangWan723.github.io/_posts/CSLN/Database/2024-04-08-Cost-Estimation.md

 pin: false
 ---

+Cost estimation provides the foundation for query optimization by estimating the resource requirements and execution time of different query execution plans.
+Query optimization uses these cost estimates to select the most efficient plan, leading to faster query processing and better overall system performance.

 - At this stage, no commitment to a particular physical plan
   - Estimate the “cost” of each operator in terms of **the size relation(s) on which it operates**
   - Choose a logical query plan that **minimises the size of the intermediate relations** (= minimises the cost of the plan)